-• Human resources-related matters including equal employment, harassment, etc. (Human Resources)
+Human resources-related matters including equal employment, harassment, etc.

 Washington University is committed to a work environment free of harassment and disruptive behavior, and to an equal opportunity work environment where every member of the University community is treated with fairness, dignity, and respect.
 The University does not discriminate in access to, or treatment or employment in, its programs and activities on the basis of race, color, age, religion, gender, sexual orientation, gender identity or expression, national origin, veteran status, disability or genetic information.
 All members of the University community, especially supervisors, must be familiar with laws, regulations, and policies related to employment matters.
 Some of the relevant University policies on employment matters include (1) the policy against harassment, including sexual harassment; (2) the Washington University School of Medicine Policy against Abusive Conduct; (3) the Policy on Equal Opportunity; and (4) the Federal False Claims Act.
 Assistance is available from the Office of Human Resources at (314) 935-2332.
+Refer to the following website for more information: https://hr.wustl.edu/

-• Minors at WU or participating in WU programs/Reporting suspected child abuse, neglect or inappropriate interactions with minors (https://hr.wustl.edu/policies/Pages/PoliciesRegardingMinors.aspx) (Youth protection)
+Minors at WU or participating in WU programs/Reporting suspected child abuse, neglect or inappropriate interactions with minors

-The purpose of these policies regarding minors is to: 1) provide for appropriate supervision of minors (children under the age of 18) participating in activities and programs taking place on Washington University property, in University owned or managed facilities, and under the exclusive authority and direction of the University in other locations, and 2) require immediate reporting of any instances or suspected instances of child abuse or inappropriate interactions with minors to law enforcement and to the University's Human Resources Office.
+The purpose of these policies regarding minors is to: 1) provide for appropriate supervision of minors (children under the age of 18) participating in activities and programs taking place on Washington University property, in University owned or managed facilities, and under the exclusive authority and direction of the

+University in other locations, and 2) require immediate reporting of any instances or suspected instances of child abuse or inappropriate interactions with minors to law enforcement and to the University's Human Resources Office.
 If you see or suspect something that you think may be inappropriate, immediately contact one of the following:

-- Washington University Police Department (314-935-2772) - Washington University School of Medicine Protective Services Department (314-362-4357) - Vice Chancellor for Human Resources (314-935-7746)
+- Washington University Police Department (314) 935-2772 - Washington University School of Medicine Protective Services Department (314) 362-4357 - Vice Chancellor for Human Resources (314) 935-7746 - Washington University Compliance Hotline (314) 362-4998 reports can be made anonymously.